dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 .. tip::

-   Always prefer to use :ref:`virtual environments <python-environments>` to reduce package conflicts.
+   Always prefer to use :doc:`virtual environments </learn-more/packages-and-environments/environments>` to reduce package conflicts.

 The first command completes the installation of the ``dtumathtools`` package